 There is an answer to all behavioral problems without having to abandon or euthanize a pet.
 Taylor strives to educate people as to what those answers are by making them well-informed dog owners.
 The Confident Dog was created with Taylor’s fundamental belief that every pet owner must not humanize their dog, but rather, learn how to communicate with their pet in the best manner possible.

 Since the company’s inception, Taylor has had the opportunity to showcase his clients’ dogs by working in the entertainment industry with large canine breeds that were once misbehaved.
 Initially, he worked with Comedy Central as a trainer/handler of a red-nose Pitbull for a sketch comedy pilot.
 Additionally, Taylor trained a Great Dane who became a star (as himself) in a theatre play, “The Rehearsal: Playing The Dane.”
-More currently, The Confident Dog trains and consults for New York dog rescue organizations.
+Currently, Taylor is a weekly contributing writer for Men’s Journal for all things dog-related.